-Building from page 4 the parks, go for bike rides and get ice cream."
+Building from page 4 St. Benedict's Monastery, Cathan Culhane.
+Wiger also graduated from the College of St. Benedict with a Spanish degree and economics "I love St. Joseph," she said.
+"When I'm there, I feel like I'm stepping back in time.
+Everyone says hello and waves.
+We play in the parks, go for bike rides and get ice cream."
 Wiger had been looking for a project in St. Joseph for many years.
 One day she was in the park with her kids and noticed the business on the corner was closing.
 She ran across the street to get in touch with the current owner, and talked about her passion for historic renovation and love of St. Joseph.
 "Initially, he didn't want to sell the building, but he changed his mind," she said "It was fate and meant to happen.
 I just happened to be there at the right time."
 In fact, the previous owner of the building is completing the electrical upgrades, and his brother is leading the construction.
 Her kids are excited about the project too.
 Twins Jack and Owen, 9, and little Anne, 4, have been hard at work with the demolition since December.
 "It is important to me that my whole family is involved.
 I want my children to feel the reward of hard work, and also value the people and places that came before them," she said.
 "My kids go to town with sledgehammers, pulling through five layers of past renovations.
 Anne makes piles and then carts her little pieces out to the dumpster.
 They love St. Jo(seph), too."
-A few weeks ago, Wiger and her family were digging into the tear-down of the front awning and found elements of the original storefront.
+A few weeks ago, Wiger and her family were digging into the teardown of the front awning and found elements of the original storefront.
 The discovery was exciting.
 "It was unexpected.
 Some of the glass was still in place," Wiger said.

 Wiger plans to remove layers of stucco and brick and finish the building exterior with wood siding and windows more typical of the era.
 "This really is the corner of Main and Main, and this building sets the tone as you turn downtown.
 I want it to be perfect," Wiger said.
 "Most people would've just bulldozed this building, and there were days when I wondered if we would have to do that.
 But we're going to take it back and make it stunning.
 The uglier the building, the more I want to tackle it.
 And this one is really ugly."
 In addition to breathing new life into old buildings, Wiger appreciates meeting other people who are equally enthusiastic about historic renovation, like Stearns History Museum employees who help her track down information about the buildings or craftspeople who specialize in plaster restoration or tuck-pointing brick.
-"These are the true artists," she said.

-Wiger also is grateful for a shared love of St. Joseph.
+"These are the true artists," she Wiger also is grateful for a shared love of St. Joseph.